Shabbir1246/de-review/README.md

 You will need a way to access all the initial data from each of the three tables.

 You should write a function (or functions) for this purpose.
-And the return value of getting the data from a table should be a list of dictionaries.
-The keys on each dictionary should be the relevant column name for each value in a row.
+The function should return the data as list of dictionaries where the keys align with the column titles (see the inputs for the functions in section 1).

-> You may wish to using a data manipulation util function - if so this should be unit tested.
+> You may wish to use a data manipulation util function - if so this should be unit tested.
 However we do not need to test that the pg8000 module is working.

 **THE NEXT SECTION RELIES ON SOME DATA BEING INSERTED FIRST - MOVE ONTO THE NEXT SECTION AND COME BACK WHEN YOU HAVE THE DATA YOU NEED INSERTED**